isomerpages/ncss-ssi/_cet/advance-certificate-in-supported-employment.md

 <h3>Course Details</h3>
 <h4>Assessment Requirements</h4>
 <p>Learners are required to meet at least 75% attendance for every module’s
-training hours to be eligible to sit for the respective assessment.</p>
+training hour to be eligible to sit for the respective assessment.</p>
 <p><strong>Programme Duration:</strong> This course is offered on a part time
 basis and has a total duration of 115 hours.
 Trainings will be conducted in-person in SSI’s classrooms.
 Where applicable, assessments will be conducted